J. P. Parisé: Personal life

 His youngest son Zach, played in the NHL as a forward for 19 years, finishing his career with the Colorado Avalanche.

 His eldest son, Jordan, was a goaltender who played in the United States Hockey League with the Chicago Steel and Waterloo Blackhawks, then played three seasons with the North Dakota Fighting Sioux hockey, leaving as the school's all-time leader in goals against average (2.14).
 Jordan signed a contract by the New Jersey Devils on July 14, 2006, and played with the Lowell Devils for two seasons.
 Jordan later played in Europe with EC Red Bull Salzburg, Klagenfurt AC, and HC Valpellice.

 In addition to Zach and Jordan, Parisé had two children from his first marriage, Colette and Marc.

 Death

 It was reported in November 2014 that Parisé was in the advanced stages of lung cancer.
 Parisé died on January 7, 2015, of lung cancer, aged 73.
-In addition to son Zach, J.P.
-Parisé was survived by his wife of 42 years, Donna, two other sons, one daughter, and six grandchildren.
+He was survived by his wife of 42 years, Donna, and his four children.